katiasmundi/miniature-octo-fiesta/BookingSystem/Phase1/kati_report_1.md

 # 2️⃣ Executive Summary

-**Short summary (1-2 sentences):**
+**Short summary (1-2 sentences):** The penetration test of the BookingSystem Phase 1 registration functionality revealed several significant security weaknesses, including a critical design flaw that allows any user to register as an administrator.
+In addition, missing input validation, insufficient security headers, stored XSS risks, and weak password handling substantially increase the overall attack surface.

-**Overall risk level:** Medium
+**Overall risk level:** High

 **Top 5 immediate actions:**
-1. Implement Anti-CSRF tokens on all POST forms
+1. Remove the administrator option from the public registration form and enforce server-side role validation.
-2. Add critical security headers: CSP, X-Frame-Options, X-Content-Type-Options
+2. Implement robust server-side input validation for email, password, birthdate, and role fields.
-3. Fix the server error (HTTP 500) when invalid data is submitted
+3. Introduce essential security headers (CSP, X-Frame-Options, X-Content-Type-Options) to reduce XSS and clickjacking risks.
-4. Strengthen input validation to prevent malformed email injection attempts
+4. Fix the HTTP 500 error handling to prevent information leakage and improve backend stability.
-5. Add consistent error handling to avoid information disclosure
+5. Strengthen password policy by enforcing minimum length and complexity requirements.

 ---